Brazzo978/openvpn-easy-ipv6-portfw/README.md

 10) add a port forwarding rule for a specific client (requires reboot)
 11) list defined port forwarding rules
 12) remove a previously defined port forwarding rule (requires reboot)
+13) enable/disable the optional Web GUI on port 65535
-13) Exit from the script
+14) Exit from the script

+The Web GUI lets you download client profiles and monitor connected users.
+When enabling it you will be asked to set a password; disabling it removes Apache and stops listening on port 65535.

 Port forwarding rules are saved in `/etc/openvpn/port-forward.rules`.
 When defining a new rule the script verifies that the chosen ports are free and